Skip to main content

 4. Serve a variety of foods

-Children base their food choices on personal preferences.
-One of the best ways to expand their palate is to offer a variety of healthful foods, prepared in a variety of ways.
-Encourage kids to try at least one bite of everything on their plate, but avoid requiring them to finish everything that is served.
-Over time, they will find an assortment of nourishing foods they enjoy eating.
+One of the best ways to expand children’s palates is to offer a variety of healthful foods, prepared in a variety of ways.
+“Variety in a children’s diet will allow them to adapt to different flavor profiles,” Gloschat explains.
+Over time, they will find an assortment of nourishing foods they enjoy eating and will be more likely to accept new flavors in the future.

 5. Avoid weight talk

-We all have different body types.
-Unfortunately, modern beauty standards can leave kids feeling insecure in their body.
+Unfortunately, modern beauty standards can leave kids feeling insecure.
 Kids will likely be exposed to negative weight talk at school, online, and in the media.
-Avoid negative weight talk at home, and instead focus on creating a home environment that encourages regular physical activity and balanced eating habits.
+Avoid negative weight talk at home.

 6. Model healthy habits

-Practice what you preach.
-Kids pick up on your habits so regularly model balanced eating and exercise habits at home.
-Also be sure to avoid pointing out insecurities with your own body and appearance.
+Kids pick up on your habits, so regularly model balanced eating and movement at home.
+Also be sure to avoid pointing out insecurities with your own appearance.
+Body affirmation can be witnessed and emulated.